dalianzhu/servicenameallocator/readme.md

 When ctx ends, `KeepAlive` will exit, and the name will be returned to the pool.

+You can also use `InitNameNodes` to add new names to the pool.

 Usage:
 ```go
 ns, err := NewNameService(ctx,